cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `entrypoint` {{<type>}}string{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

-  - The name of the entrypoint to bind to, if not the default export.
+  - The name of the [entrypoint](content/workers/runtime-apis/bindings/service-bindings/rpc/#named-entrypoints) to bind to.
+If you do not provide a value, the default export of the Worker will be used.

 {{</definitions>}}